Bulaale1/tinyyapp/README.md

 ## Getting Started

 - Install all dependencies (using the `npm install` command).
-- Run the development web server using the `node express_server.js` command.
+- Run the the app using `npm start` command.

 ## acknowledgment
 I would like to acknowledge LHL instructors and mentors for th unwavering suggestion, feedbacks and support during the process of building this tinyapp.